bloominstituteoftechnology/Precourse/Lesson1-Git/README.md

 # Lesson 1: Git fundamentals
-(Attention: These are the class notes for the [Lambda School](http://www.lambdaschool.com) pre-course instruction workshop.
-This is meant to serve as an accompaniment to the class)
+(Attention: These are the class notes for the [Goon School] This was for a precourse I had to take to get into school a few years back so some of it is irrelevent and I can probably explain it faster but check it out anyway.

 In this lesson we will cover: